sherriyapaw1/SDEV140-FinalProject/README.md

 ## Getting Started

 ### Opening the Application
-When you open the Finance Tracker, you'll be greeted by the main window which serves as your central hub for all operations within the app.
+When you open the Finance Tracker, you'll be greeted by the main window which serves as your central menu for all functions within the app.

 ## Main Menu